GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 <p style="color:red">Lecture 10</p>

+IP addresses are designed with <label style="color:red">two levels of hierarchy(层次结构)</label>.
+A position of a 32-bit address indicates the network(Net id) and a portion indicates the host(Host id) in the network.

-Often the network needs to be devided into several <label style="color:red">subnetwork(subnet)</label>, with each subnetwork having its own <label style="color:red">subnetwork address</label>.
-When we divide a network into several subnets, we have 3 levels of hierarchy??
+Often the network needs to be devided into several <label style="color:red">subnetworks(subnets)</label>, with each subnetwork having its own <label style="color:red">subnetwork address</label>.
+When we devide a network into several subnets we have three levels of hierarchy.

-a position of a 32-bit address indicates the network(NetID)...............

-The resultsdvsite the
+Adding subnetwork creates an intermediate level of hoerarchy in the Ip address.
+Now we have 3 levels: site, subnet, host.

+The router outside the organization route the packet based on the network address.
+The router inside the organization routes the packet based on the subnet address.

 <h1 style="color:grey"> The mask </h1>

-The 32-bit number called the mask is the routing key
+The 32-bit number called the mask is the routing key.

 A default mask is a 32-bit binary number that gives the network address when "anded" with an address in the block